 'metadata' is not actually an attribute of ClinicalStatement, but is intended here to represent the various attributes in clinical statement that represent metadata about the clinical statement.
 This includes attribution information relating to the statement itself such as who authored, verified, recorded, or signed the statement or more informally, the who, where, why, and when information.
-Other attributes include 'subject of record' and 'subject of information'.
+Other attributes of this nature are recordStatus and encounter.